Slava-Ini/spiral-galaxy-map/README.md

 cargo build
 ```

-To run the compiled project, run the following command:
+And then run:

 ```bash
 ./target/debug/spiral-galaxy-map
 ```

-To run the project without building, run the following command:
+Alternatively, to run the project without building, run the following command:

 ```bash
 cargo run